Assistant Secretary: Dermot Mulligan

 The Division operates a suite of policies and supports designed to assist and facilitate businesses at all stages of development and growth, from nascent and early stage entrepreneurs to companies of scale trading internationally.

 This includes direct interventions such as the provision of Microfinance and Loan Guarantees, as well as working with the Division’s Agencies (Enterprise Ireland, the Local Enterprise Offices, and the National Standards Authority of Ireland) to ensure their supports are relevant and aligned to the evolving needs of business.

 Assistant Secretary: Clare Dunne

-The role of the Labour Affairs Division is to work at national and international level to ensure employment rights are appropriate and respected:
+The role of the Workplace Regulation and Economic Migration Division is to work at national and international level to ensure employment rights are respected:

 - that our policy, legislative and institutional framework promotes harmonious industrial relations;

 - that any disputes or breaches are handled efficiently and effectively;